WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 This brought variable name shadowing where the `guard let bar: Int` shadows the argument `_ bar: Int?`.
 In the case of `#unwrap`, the variable name shadowing is trivial because it is an intentional behavior.
-However, shadowing variables other than the `Optional`s could be considered a bad practice in real-world programming -- in fact, that would be uncompiled in Swift.
-As I concluded before, freestanding Swift macro expansions involve lexical scope sharing with the applied site.
-This enables potential variable shadowing in macro expansions.
-Here is a contrived example, the variable name `updater` is shadowed due to the macro expansion:
+However, since freestanding Swift macro expansions involve lexical scope sharing with the applied site, this could turn variable name shadowing into variable redeclaration in the expansions of naïvely implemented macros.
+Here is a contrived example, the variable name `updater` is shadowed before the macro expansion but redeclared after the expansion:

 Before expansion: